WGLab/mutformer/README.md

 We have included precomputed scores for all known missense protein-altering mutations in the human proteome in the DBNSFP42 database (hg19 build).
 This has been included as a release asset file titled "hg19_mutformer.zip."

-#### Alternatively, a google drive link: https://drive.google.com/file/d/1950d_f3y9Q6C5I62ODjHB6C8biT8whY7/view?usp=sharing
+#### Alternatively, a direct link: www.openbioinformatics.org/mutformer/hg19_MutFormer.zip

 One way to use these scores is through Annovar.
 Given a .avinput file with tab delimited: